Affinidi-Grajesh/dotnet-ref-app/README.md

 # Affinidi DotNet Reference Implementation

+This is a template that showcases how you can enable your applications to issue credentials to users and store them in their Affinidi Vault.
+It accomplishes this through Affinidi Vault using the [OpenID for Verifiable Credential Issuance](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) and [OpenID for Verifiable Presentations specification.](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) specification.

+Additonaly, It also show capabilites for Affinidi Verification, Affinidi Revocation.

 This project is a .NET 8.0 Razor web app, utilizing the power of Razor Pages for building dynamic web pages.